Generic selectors

 But what about motive?
 A sin can be committed intentionally or in ignorance but any violation of God’s Law is sin.
 God takes the motive of the sinner into consideration when they are judged.
 So, motive has nothing to do with whether or not sin occurred even though God shows mercy in judging those who repent.
 Any person that violates God’s Law sins against Him.
 Summarizing, we know:

-PRINCIPLE: Any violation of God’s Law is sin regardless of a person’s motive.
+PRINCIPLE: Any violation of God’s Law is sin regardless of a person’s MOTIVE.

-PRINCIPLE: The penalty for all sin is death, regardless of motive, until there is repentance and forgiveness.
+PRINCIPLE: The penalty for all sin is DEATH, regardless of motive, until there is repentance and forgiveness.

 Sin is a seemingly simple and obvious concept, so why make such a point of it?
 Because it is important to realize that sin, the violation of God’s Law, is against God alone and all sin that goes without repentance has a death penalty.
 So sin is a very serious matter.